Colden Receives DFS Approval to Provide Hot Works Training in Massachusetts

 • ANSI Z49 Safety in Welding and Allied Processes

 Colden’s highly experienced, certified, and qualified consulting staff looks forward to providing this training to its clients in the Commonwealth and those who are not based in Massachusetts, but who have facilities and operations that must comply with the standard.
-As a bonus, and unlike other programs in Massachusetts, Colden also includes a general overview of other safety and industrial hygiene-related hazards, risks, and control measures related to hot work that employers may not be aware of.
 The in-person only training seminar can be provided anywhere in the State and can be presented by itself or can be packaged with other OSHA-mandated training such as Emergency Action Plans (1910.38), Fire Prevention Plans (1910.39), initial/annual portable fire extinguisher training, among others.

 Colden also has a 2-hour session on “General Welding Hazards and Risks” that includes the DFS information along with other applicable OSHA and workplace safety information.